kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - If at least one of those threads is writing to or changing that memory value, that can cause the threads to overwrite each other or ead wrong values.
 - To prevent data race, we need to ensure mutual exclusion for the shared resource.
 #### Race Condition
-- A flaw in the **timing or ordering of a program's execution** that causes incorrect behavior.
+- A flaw in the **timing or ordering of a program's execution** that causes incorrect behavior
+- The order of which threads get scheduled to execute, changes the final result.
-- For example, even though we use a pencil as a mutex to protect against a data race, the potential of a race condition still exists, because the order in which the threads exeute is not deterministic.
+- For example, even though we use a pencil as a mutex to protect against a data race, the potential of a race condition still exists, because the **order in which the threads exeute is not deterministic**.
 	- Thread A runs before Thread B: (1 + 3) x 2 = 8
 	- Thread B runs before Thread A: (1 x 2) + 3 = 5
 - Unfortuantely, there is not a single catch all the way to detect race conditions.